kiwitcms/kiwitcms.github.io/content/2024-10-16-managed-hosting-explained.markdown

 Alternatively we may use an email address on one of our own domains.

-**DNS & SSL management:** correct DNS and SSL configuration is vital for the so called multi-tenant feature in Kiwi TCMS.
+**Delegated DNS & SSL management:** correct DNS and SSL configuration is vital for the so called multi-tenant feature in Kiwi TCMS.
 This is the feature where you can create unlimited namespaces of the type `team-1.tcms.example.com` and `product-2.tcms.example.com` via the Kiwi TCMS web interface and have them available immediately.